 You don’t need to write down every habit you’d like to change; just jot down the ones that have the most effect on your efficiency.

-Keep your list at around 5 to start out and try to write down at least 1-3.
+Keep your list at around 5 to start out (try to write down at least 1 to 3).

 Next, I made a list of the better habits I wanted to adopt into my schedule.